-On April 22th, at the John Paul II National Shrine in Washington, D.C., a day of recollection will take place. sisters from the Washington community of the Congregation of Our Lady of Mercy will be hosting another “Evening with Merciful Jesus”.
-Since April 22 is Sunday, it will begin at 7 pm with Holy Mass, followed by a presentation about the merciful heart which will be delivered by the renowned Guest of the evening: Fr.
-Robert Panke, the Rector of the Seminary of St. John Paul II in Washington.
-On that day, a new cycle of presentations will start, based on St. Faustina’s “Help me, oh Lord” prayer.
+On June 22th, at the John Paul II National Shrine in Washington, D.C., a day of recollection will take place.
+Sisters from the Washington community of the Congregation of Our Lady of Mercy will be hosting another “Evening with Merciful Jesus”.
+The Evening will start at 7.00 pm with the presentation of the Blessed Sacrament, followed by Adoration and veneration of Merciful Jesus.
+It will be another meeting during which the participants will deepen their understanding of mercy towards others.
+The renowned Guest of the evening will be Samuel Vasquez, a PhD student at the Faculty of Theology at the Pontifical John Paul II Institute in Washington, D.C., who will continue the considerations inspired by the prayer of St. Faustina, “Help me, oh Lord…” His presentation will focus on loving words.
 At the end, the young participants will meet over tea.
 “Evenings with Merciful Jesus” are organized for young people who want to follow in the footsteps of St. Faustina and St. John Paul II to discover a new quality of life in friendship with Merciful Jesus.